Cathy Jamieson

 Following McConnell's appointment as First Minister of Scotland in 2001, Jamieson was appointed to the Scottish Cabinet to serve as the Minister for Education and Young People.
 As the Education Minister, she conducted a reform of the Scottish Qualifications Authority and successfully passed the Protection from Abuse (Scotland) Act 2001 through the parliament, which sought to set up a list of people unsuitable to work with children, maintained by Disclosure Scotland.
 In the 2003 Scottish Parliament election, Jamieson was re-elected and was appointed the Minister for Justice in McConnell's second cabinet reshuffle.
 As the Justice Minister, she took a leading role on anti-social behaviour, tackling violence and sectarianism and commissioned a major review of Scotland's Civil Justice system.
 Jamieson made attempts to ban Buckfast, a popular drink among underage drinkers, however, she was unsuccessful as the company threatened to take legal action against the Scottish Executive.
 In early 2005, it was revealed her nephew, Derek Hyslop, tried to blackmail her.
 In 1999, Jamieson sent £100 to Hyslop following the birth of his son, but he claimed it was sent to help him evade the police while he was on the run.

-In the 2007 Scottish Parliament election, the Scottish Labour Party were defeated from office by the Scottish National Party (SNP), by just one seat.
-McConnell announced his resignation as the party leader and Jamieson served as the acting leader until Wendy Alexander was elected.
+At the 2007 Scottish Parliament election, the Scottish Labour Party were defeated by the Scottish National Party (SNP), by just a single seat; ending eight years of Labour-Lib Dem devolved governance in Scotland.
+McConnell announced his resignation as the Leader of Scottish Labour and Jamieson served as acting leader until Wendy Alexander was elected.
 Jamieson continued to serve as the Deputy Leader until she resigned in June 2008 to stand for election as the Leader of the Labour Party in Scotland following Alexander's resignation.
 She came second, having been defeated by Iain Gray.
 Jamieson was appointed by Gray as Shadow Cabinet Secretary for Health and Wellbeing.
-Jamieson stood down as an MSP in the 2011 election and ran as a candidate in the 2010 UK General Election.
-She was elected to the British House of Commons, representing the Kilmarnock and Loudoun constituency.
+Jamieson stood down as an MSP in the 2011 election and ran as a candidate at the 2010 UK general election.
+She was elected to the House of Commons, representing the Kilmarnock and Loudoun constituency.
 Under Ed Miliband, Jamieson was appointed in 2011 as the Shadow Economic Secretary to the Treasury within the Official Opposition frontbench.
-At the 2015 general election, she was defeated by the SNP candidate Alan Brown.
+At the 2015 general election, she was defeated by the SNP candidate Alan Brown, at what was a landslide defeat for Scottish Labour after 51 years of domination of Scottish politics at Westminster.

-Since her election loss, Jamieson became CEO of CareVisions Ltd. In May 2018, she was appointed to the Kilmarnock Football Club board of directors.
+Since leaving Parliament, Jamieson became CEO of CareVisions Ltd. In May 2018, she was appointed to the Kilmarnock Football Club board of directors.

 Early life

-Education

 Catherine Mary Jamieson was born on 3 November 1956 in Kilmarnock, East Ayrshire.
 Jamieson was educated at James Hamilton Academy, before obtaining a BA (Hons) in Fine Art at the Glasgow School of Art and a Higher National Diploma in Art at Goldsmiths College in London.
 She gained a Management qualification from the Glasgow Caledonian University and later a post graduate Certificate of Qualification in social work from the University of Glasgow.